pemcg/mastering-automation-addendum-for-cloudforms-4.6/generic_objects/chapter.md

 ### Returning Values from Generic Object Methods

-Data can be returned from a generic object method to a calling method via `$evm.root['method_result']` in the called method.
-For example if the generic object has a method called `get_attr1` as follows:
+Values can be returned from a generic object method to a calling method via `$evm.root['method_result']` in the called method.
+For example the generic object might a method called `get_attr1` as follows:

 ``` ruby
 this_go = $evm.root['generic_object']